A Philosophical Reprimand: On Senatorial Fraternity, the Perils of Passionate Excess, and the Fragile Architecture of Democratic Deliberation

 Collation and Expansion: Historical and Theoretical Echoes

 This incident collates with perennial patterns in deliberative assemblies.
-Recall the Roman Senate’s decline, where personal *inimicitiae* (enmities) and *vis* (force) supplanted *auctoritas* and *senatus consultum*.
-Or the U.S. Senate’s caning of Charles Sumner in 1856—a visceral reminder that when rhetoric veers toward physical threat, democratic norms bleed.
+Recall the Roman Senate's decline, where personal *inimicitiae* (enmities) and *vis* (force) supplanted *auctoritas* and *senatus consultum*.
+Or the US Senate's caning of Charles Sumner in 1856—a visceral reminder that when rhetoric veers toward physical threat, democratic norms bleed.
 In the Philippine context, such tensions echo post-Marcos struggles to institutionalize restraint amid strongman legacies.

-Plato’s *Republic* offers deeper admonition: the ideal *kallipolis* requires philosopher-guardians who harmonize the tripartite soul (reason ruling spirit and appetite).
+Plato's *Republic* offers a deeper admonition: the ideal *kallipolis* requires philosopher-guardians who harmonize the tripartite soul (reason ruling spirit and appetite).
 A senator yielding to raw *thumos* inverts this hierarchy, endangering the whole.
-The call to “*tama na ang pagkakawatak-watak*” rightly gestures toward unity, yet rings hollow without substantive *metanoia* (repentance)—not mere apology, but reformed praxis.
+The call to "*tama na ang kakawawatak*" rightly gestures toward unity, yet rings hollow without substantive *metanoia* (repentance)—not mere apology, but reformed praxis.
 True fraternity (*philia* in Aristotelian terms) demands more than cessation of hostilities; it requires cultivated habits of mutual respect, transparent rules, and commitment to the commonweal over factional victory.

 Long-Term Repercussions on the Senate and Republic